argonautproject/subscriptions/encounters-ig.md

 The Encounters Implementation Guide is based on FHIR Version R5 and defines the minimum conformance requirements for supporting patient Encounter notifications.

 As of this writing, the Subscriptions R5 framework is still under active development.
 The guidance provided in this Guide is considered substatially complete, but with the understanding that the canonical versions of the resources will change in alignment with R5.
 When FHIR R5 is published, an update to this Guide will be published updating this note.

-Last update from build.fhir.org on February 06, 2020.
+Last updated from build.fhir.org (R5 development branch) on February 06, 2020.

 ## Background